Below is a list of frequently asked questions for students currently registered with Disability Services.

 Your Access Specialist can provide documentation of your disability, and in certain circumstances, a letter of support for your petition.
 Schedule a follow-up appointment with your Access Specialist to discuss your particular petition.

-Q: Can I get a copy of my documentation?
+Q: Can I get a copy of my documentation or a Registration Confirmation to share with a 3rd party?

 Yes.
 Contact your Access Specialist or stop in during walk-in hours.